 "Happy Tuesday" - Paris

-theclothdiary asked: Hey, love your ud blog.
+theclothdiary said: Hey, love your ud blog.
 Are you a student...or professional in LA by any chance?

 Thank you!
 Hopefully everyone doing creative city things will find some inspiration here.
 I’m an urban designer - you can find me on Twitter @mackenziekeast